Shımbay: Shımbay kurant

 Shimbay (Karakalpak: Шымбай, Shımbay), also known as Chimbay (Чимбaй) is a city and seat of Shimbay district in Karakalpakstan.
 Its population is 50,400 (2016).

+One of the ancient yurt workshops of Karakalpakstan is located in Shimbay, near the old Russian house.
+The yurt masters make Karakalpak yurts and have their own unique technique, which is passed through generations to generations of the yurt-craftsmen.

 Climate

 Shimbay has a cold desert climate (Köppen climate classification BWk), with cold winters and hot summers.
 Rainfall is generally light and erratic, and occurs mainly in the winter and autumn months.

 Transportation

 The road south out of Shimbay connects to Xaliqabat and Nukus.
 Another road leads northeast to Qaraózek and Taxtakópir.